json-api/json-api/format/index.md

   localization.
 * `"detail"` - A human-readable explanation specific to this occurrence of the problem.
-* `"links"` - Associated resources which can be dereferenced from the request document.
 * `"path"` - The relative path to the relevant attribute within the associated resource(s).
 Only appropriate for problems that apply to a single resource or type of resource.